Office for Public Integrity FAQs

 How will I know if I should make a report?
 What do I need to think about?

-- Unless you know that a matter has already been reported – you must report a reasonable suspicion about corruption or serious or systemic misconduct/maladministration.
+- Unless you know that a matter has already been reported – you must report a reasonable suspicion about corruption.

 - You must make your report ‘as soon as practicable’ after you form a reasonable suspicion.
 This is not the same as ‘as soon as possible’.
 You should not delay but you can take time to properly consider your suspicions and you could discuss these with an appropriate person such as your HR Advisor, supervisor, General Counsel or Director, Legal Services.